Australian Rugby Betting Guide

 Domestic Rugby League Tournaments

 National Rugby League (NRL): This is the premier Rugby League club competition and it involves 16 teams from Australia and New Zealand.
-Melbourne Storm are the reigning champions and they are well fancied to repeat the trick in 2018.
+Sydney Roosters are the reigning champions and they have every chance to repeat this in 2019.

 State Of Origin Series: The State of Origin series is held every year.
 It is a best-of-three Australian rugby league football match series between two state representative sides, the New South Wales Blues and the Queensland Maroons.
-The Maroons have dominated this series in recent years, winning 11 of the last 12 renewals.
+NSW won the 2018 edition.

 New South Wales Cup: The NSW Cup (now known as the Intrust Super Premiership NSW) is a competition for clubs in New South Wales.
-13 clubs will compete in 2018 and the reigning champions are the Penrith Panthers.
+13 clubs will compete in 2018 and the reigning champions are the Bulldogs

 Queensland Cup: The Queensland Cup is a competition for rugby league clubs in Queensland and 14 clubs will participate in 2018.
-There is one club from NSW and the 2017 winners were the Papa New Guinea Hunters.
+There is one club from NSW and the 2018 winners were the Redcliffe Dolphins.

 International Rugby League Tournaments